tiru-r/go-leetcode-master/README.md

 - **Concurrency**: Go-specific concurrency problems with goroutines and channels

 ### Algorithm Categories Covered
-✅ **18 Major Categories** including Arrays, Dynamic Programming, Graphs, Trees, and more
+✅ **22 Major Categories** including Arrays, Dynamic Programming, Graphs, Trees, and more
 ✅ **Advanced Graph Algorithms** like Tarjan's Algorithm and Convex Hull
 ✅ **Concurrency Patterns** unique to Go programming
 ✅ **Mathematical Algorithms** for geometry and combinatorics
+✅ **String Processing** with pattern matching and manipulation
+✅ **Design Problems** including LRU Cache and data structures

 ### Performance Focus
 - **Zero-allocation patterns** where possible